ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

       retries: 2
       until: item > 2

-This will make Ansible retry the first 2 items and extre 2 times, then fail the item on the 3rd attempt, then succeed at the first attempt on the 3rd item, in the end failing the task as a whole.
+This will make Ansible retry the first 2 items twice, then fail the item on the 3rd attempt, then succeed at the first attempt on the 3rd item, in the end failing the task as a whole.

 .. code-block:: none